 Then there are some, who directly undergo a huge change leaping.
-But why this doesn’t work?
+But why doesn’t work?
 That is perhaps because taking larger steps might make it difficult to stick to the change.
-Instead of tripping, taking small steps would be more favorable.
+Instead of tripping, taking small steps would be more favourable.

 1. Slow Down Your Pace

 Slowing down the pace at which you can eat can dramatically affect your weight profile.
 People are likely to lose weight by reducing the speed at which they eat.
 Studies reveal that fast eaters are 115% obese as compared to the slow eaters.

 Moreover, it also lessens the calorie intake and helps in maintaining weight.
 This is because of the pace at which we eat is linked with our hormones as well as our brain coordination.

 2. Control Your Portion Size